arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/06.arduino-cloud/arduino-cloud.md

 ## Program the UNO Q (Cloud Example)

 To program the UNO Q, we need to use the Arduino App Lab.
-The example we are going to use are included in the Arduino App Lab.
+The example we are going to use is included in the Arduino App Lab.

 ***If you are new to the UNO Q, you can check out the [Getting Started with Arduino App Lab](https://docs.arduino.cc/software/app-lab/tutorials/getting-started/) guide***

 1. Open the Arduino App Lab and connect (using USB / network option).
 2. Open the **"Examples"** tab in the left side menu.
 Here you will find the **"Blinking LED from Arduino Cloud"** example.
-3. Duplicate the example, by clicking on **"Copy and edit app"** button in the top right corner
+3. Duplicate the example by clicking on **"Copy and edit app"** button in the top right corner
    ![Duplicate example](assets/cloud-blink-duplicate.png)

 4. On the App page, click on the **"Arduino Cloud"** Brick, then click on the **"Brick Configuration"** button.